trychlos/pwix-accounts-ui/README.md

     Defaults to (localized) 'Hi.<br />Your email address is now said "verified".<br />Thanks.'.

-- `passwordLength`

-    The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.

-    The package doesn't hardcodes by itself a minimal 'minimal length', and so will accept even a minimal length of, say, 1 character!

-    Defaults to eight (8) characters.

-    **Please note that, for security reasons, you shouldn't set the minimal password length less than this default, unless you are absolutely sure of what you are doing.**

-- `passwordStrength`

-    The minimal required password strength when setting a new password, either when creating a new account of when changing the password of an existing account.

-    `pwix:accounts-ui` makes use of the [zxcvbn](https://www.npmjs.com/package/zxcvbn) package to estimate the strength of entered passwords.
-The estimated strength can take folloging values:

-    - `AccountsUI.C.Password.VERYWEAK`: too guessable, risky password (guesses < 10^3)
-    - `AccountsUI.C.Password.WEAK`: very guessable, protection from throttled online attacks (guesses < 10^6)
-    - `AccountsUI.C.Password.MEDIUM`: somewhat guessable, protection from unthrottled online attacks (guesses < 10^8)
-    - `AccountsUI.C.Password.STRONG`: safely unguessable, moderate protection from offline slow-hash scenario (guesses < 10^10)
-    - `AccountsUI.C.Password.VERYSTRONG`: very unguessable, strong protection from offline slow-hash scenario (guesses >= 10^10)

-    The package doesn't hardcodes by itself a minimal 'required strength', and so will accept even a minimal length of, say, `AccountsUI.C.Password.VERYWEAK`!

-    Defaults to `AccountsUI.C.Password.MEDIUM`.

-    **Please note that, for security reasons, you shouldn't set the password required strength less than this default, unless you are absolutely sure of what you are doing.**

 - `passwordTwice`

     Whether a new password has to be entered twice.